Lieve Geuens is a lyrical soprano, born in Antwerp, Belgium.

 Classical music: In recent years, Lieve has predominantly given opera concerts in Europe, and sometimes further afield such as Cuba and Atlanta, US.

-Lieve forms one half of a duo with pianist Hein Hoogendoorn, a partnership that is guaranteed to deliver a unique, theatrical evening full of stunning opera arias, where the mood switches between drama and humor.
+Lieve forms one half of a duo with pianist Hein Hoogendoorn, a partnership that is guaranteed to deliver a unique, theatrical evening full of beautiful opera arias, where the mood switches between drama and humor.

 Lieve has worked in a large number of opera productions in the Netherlands, Belgium and France.